 Managerial Qualification: The person who manages this drive looks for the positions of directors who have the opportunity to make such decisions, decisions, control and influence others.

 Technical skills: These anchors want to choose a career based on technical or effective content.
-It provides continuous education in a technical or specialized area such as quality control, engineering, accounting, advertising, public relations, etc. and updates its skills.
+It provides continuing education in a technical or specialized area such as quality control, engineering, accounting, advertising, public relations, etc., and updates its skills.

-Security: The organization needed to maintain job security (through its organizational prescription), if there is an employee’s anchoring safety than a decent income and a stable future.
+Security: The organization needed to maintain job security (through its organizational prescription), if there is an employee’s anchoring safety then a decent income and a stable future.

-Autonomy: These people want a career that gives action and freedom.
+Autonomy: These people want a career that gives them action and freedom.

 It is undoubtedly assumed that an inefficient person can do different things over time with his destiny and adjust them in ways that will help him to increase and optimize the potential for his own career development.
 Career planning is important because it will help the person to explore, choose and struggle for his career objectives.